TomasHubelbauer/svg-screencast/readme.md

   of the single combined patch is smaller than the two individual patches.
 - Avoid optimizing frames with a small number of regions (1, 2) as it is not likely to be worth it.
-- Buffer the incoming screenshots either in memory or on disk (or switch based on some threshold) and render the animation in parallel so that the rendering lags do not cause stutter in the capturing loop.
 - Detect scrolls and moves of regions and use CSS animations for sliding a crop across the patch which then becomes a texture or moving the patch in case of a translation motion.
 Scaling and rotation are likely not worth it.
 In case of